driabwb/CSCI3155Paper/rough_draft.md

 Here, a programmer used to nested lexical scoping would assume the ability to modify the score variable in the nested function.
 However, Python did not support this functionality until this PEP was implemented in Python 3.

+There were two main categories of solutions to this problem, those that suggested new syntax where a name is bound (outer scope), and those that suggested new syntax where the name is used (inner scope) [1].
+This PEP eventually went the way of the new syntax in the inner scope, primarily because the first method would cause function definitions to become context sensitive depending on what names are bound in an outer scope.

 ### Community reaction

 Since PEP 227, there has been talk in the community of addressing the issue of reassigning free variables within a nested scope.
 As Almann T. Goo writes in the Python-Dev mailing list: